If you’ll be spending Christmas in Washington, DC, be sure to check out one (or several!) of these fantastic holiday activities. (Updated for 2019)

 - Address: 1401 Pennsylvania Ave NW, Washington, DC 20004

 National Christmas Tree

-The National Christmas Tree is located on the Ellipse just outside of the White House property.
+Did you even visit DC during Christmastime if you didn’t see THE National Christmas Tree?!
+The beautifully decorated conifer is located in President’s Park just outside of the White House property and has been a DC tradition since 1923 when Calvin Coolidge lit the first decorated tree.
 This year, the official lighting ceremony will happen on December 5, 2019, and that’s when Christmas in Washington, DC really kicks off!
 Tickets to the lighting ceremony are free, but are distributed through an online lottery (open October 15-21) – go here to apply for tickets.

 (Fun fact: I got to perform here several years in a row as part of a kids’ choir I was in when I was little!
 I liked to tell people I sang at the White House; not technically true, but close enough 😛 )